ryandrewjohnson/ui-router.grant/README.md

 - or via **[npm](https://www.npmjs.org/)**: by running `$ npm install angular-ui-rotuer-grant` from your console

 #### Using < IE9
-The module takes advantage of [Array.prototype.forEach()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) and [Array.prototype.some()](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/some) which are not available on older browsers.
+The module takes advantage of [Array.prototype.forEach()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) and [Array.prototype.some()](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/some) which are unavailable in older browsers.
 The good news is both these methods can be easily [polyfilled](https://github.com/es-shims/es5-shim).

 Once you have successfully installed the module your setup should look similar to this: